Aden-M/spinup/README.md

 repeatability and minimal prerequisites.
 Secrets and custom configuration files live inside the `secrets/` and `zsh/` directories so they can be versioned separately from the setup logic.

+## Lessons Learned & Future Improvements:
+- **Idempotency:** A key challenge was designing scrimpts to be idempotent, meaning they could run multiple times without cuasing errors or unwanted side effects.
+- **Future Work:** Use checksums to validate each script file before running to avoid malicious use, add robust error handling, add update and uninstall scripts.

 ## License